Ready to Trade with the Lowest Fees?

 Quick Calculator

-Network Gas Fees: $0.01–$0.50 per Transaction
+Network Gas Fees: Vary per Transaction

 What Are Gas Fees?

 Gas fees are blockchain transaction costs paid to validators who process your trades.
-Think of it like a postal stamp — you pay a small fee to send your transaction through the network.
+Think of it like a postal stamp — you pay a fee to send your transaction through the network.

 When You Pay Gas Fees